What is Spread Betting?

 You may not realise it right now but the journey you are about to embark on is not going to be an easy ride.
 You will go on a roller coaster of emotions, possibly over trade, make the same mistakes as everyone else, you may even end up quitting to go and lick your wounds from your losses.
 The thing you need to realise is, it will take time for you to build your experience.
 Imagine you want to become a doctor.
 You will need to study hard for several years, pass numerous tests and exams before you become qualified.
 Then you need to gain practical experience before you can be come a fully fledged doctor.
 The same is true for trading the financial markets.

 You will need to read books, study hard, practice what you have learnt and then maybe you will start to succeed.
+A book on technical analysis and charting would be a great idea as it would help cut to the chase as far as share price are concerned and help focus one on profit opportunities.
+I’m mainly a swing trader and therefore tend to trade weekly or monthly setups.
+When I see the right set-up I trade it and tend to be correct far more than I’m wrong.
 You should use this site to your full advantage.
 Read my blog entries.
 In there I detail my experiences and any new trades that I make.
 Register for the spread betting forum.
 You will find many knowledgeable members there who are more than willing to help you and share their own experiences with you.
 The important thing is to start your spread betting education now!
+Remember to only commit to any position on what you can really afford to lose.

 Latest from my spread betting blog